Free stationing

 In surveying, free stationing (also known as resection) is a method of determining a location of one unknown point in relation to known points.
 There is a zero point of reference called a total station.
 The instrument can be freely positioned so that all survey points are at a suitable sight from the instrument.
-Setting up the total station on a known point, often it is not possible to see all survey points.
-With the total station, bearings and distances are measured to at least two known points of a control network.
-This with a handheld computer recorded data is related to local polar coordinates, defined by the horizontal circle of the total station.
+When setting up the total station on a known point, it is often not possible to see all survey points of interest.
+When performing a resection (free stationing) with the total station, bearings and distances are measured to at least two known points of a control network.
+With use of a handheld computer, recorded data can be related to local polar coordinates, defined by the horizontal circle of the total station.
 By a geometric transformation, these polar coordinates are transformed to the coordinate system of the control network.
-Errors are distributed by least squares adjustment.
-The position and orientation of the total station in relation to where the control network is established.
+Error can be distributed by least squares adjustment.
+Upon completion of observations and calculations, a coordinate is produced, and the position and orientation of the total station in relation to where the control network is established.